hiveot/hub/docs/README-TD.md

 * A gateway is a device that provides access to other Things.
 A Z-Wave controller USB-stick is a gateway that uses the Z-Wave protocol to connect to Z-Wave devices.
 A gateway is a Thing independent of the Things it provides access to and can have its own inputs, outputs or configuration.
 * An agent is a service that communicates with the Hub to publishes Thing information and receive action requests.
 An agent has authorization to publish and subscribe to the things it is the publisher of.
 For example, the Z-Wave agent publishes Thing information of the Z-Wave controller and the devices obtained from that controller.
 * An I/O device is a Thing whose primary role is to provide access to inputs and outputs and has its own attributes and configuration.
-* A Hub bridge is a software device that connects two Hubs and shares select Thing information between them.
 * A service is a software Thing that offers a capability in the IoT ecosystem.
 For example, a history service provides a history of Thing values.

 ## Thing Description Document (TD)